-I wrote my first notes for Sacred Pauses in a hotel lobby.
+I wrote my first notes for Sacred Pauses: Spiritual Practices for Personal Renewal in a hotel lobby.
 It was early one morning while we were on vacation, and my husband was still asleep, so instead of turning on the light and disturbing him or resorting to writing in the bathroom, I quietly got dressed, grabbed my journal, and made my way to the lobby for a hot cup of tea.

 Now I realize that’s a rather odd sentence because for many people “early morning” and “vacation” don’t exactly go together.
 Doesn’t vacation rather mean sleeping late and getting a slower start to the day?
 But vacation or not, work day or weekend, I’m generally a morning person, waking up early without an alarm and looking forward to a new day.